kube-vip/kube-vip/CONTRIBUTING.md

 To make it easier for reviewers to review your PR, consider the following:

 1. Follow the golang [coding conventions](https://github.com/golang/go/wiki/CodeReviewComments).
+2. Format your code with `make simplify` to automatically fix formatting issues.
-2. Format your code with `make golangci-fix`; if the [linters](ci/README.md) flag an issue that cannot be fixed automatically, an error message will be displayed so you can address the issue.
+2. Lint your code with `make check`; if the linters flag an issue that cannot be fixed automatically, an error message will be displayed so you can address the issue.
 3. Follow [git commit](https://chris.beams.io/posts/git-commit/) guidelines.
 4. Follow [logging](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-instrumentation/logging.md) guidelines.